sindrekjr/reduceToChunks/README.md

 reduceToChunks(['One', 'Two', 'Three', 'Four'], (val, index) => index / 2);
 // ^ [['One'], ['Three']]
 ```
-When passing a function as the second argument, that function must return a number.
-This number is used to decide which chunk a given item belongs to, which allows for some very powerful grouping logic while still writing nice and concise code.
+When passing a function as the second argument, that function must return an integer.
+Any integer returned is used to decide which chunk a given item belongs to, which allows for some very powerful grouping logic while still writing nice and concise code.
+See the [Advanced Examples](#advanced-examples) section for more.

+### Notes
+- Any item for which the function returns a decimal number or `undefined` will be filtered out.
-Note that when passing functions, some indices may be unused and result in undefined array entries, but these entries are removed by default.
-To keep undefined entries, provide `true` as the third argument when using `reduceToChunks`.
+- When passing functions, some indices may be unused and result in undefined array entries, but these entries are removed by default.
+To retain undefined entries, provide `true` as the third argument when using `reduceToChunks`.
 ```ts
 reduceToChunks(
   ['One', 'Two', 'Three', 'Four'],